bonaparte/bonaparte/advanced/create_components.md

 Bonaparte comes with all the necessary tools to make creating new components simple.

 At the core of Bonaparte is the `bonaparte` package.
-It provides an API with all the necessary functions to create new components and packages.
-Learn more about the API here: [4.2.1 Bonaparte Core – API](advanced/api-core.md)
+It provides an API with all the necessary functions to create new components and packages.<br> Learn more about the API here: [4.2.1 Bonaparte Core – API](advanced/api-core.md)

 ## A Bonaparte package